-Students planning to participate in an after-school activity must be in attendance for a minimum of three hours on the day of the activity and on the last school day of the week preceding a scheduled event on Saturday.
-Circumstances beyond the control of the student that result in an absence or tardiness on the day of the activity must be reviewed by an administrator if the student is seeking permission to participate in the event.
+Students planning to participate in an after-school activity must be in attendance for a minimum of three hours on the day of the activity.
+Circumstances beyond the control of the student that result in an absence or tardy arrival on the day of the activity must be reviewed by an administrator if the student is seeking permission to participate in the event.